-Using two incoming and outgoing interfaces and using an SMP kernel with multi-threaded Click resulted in a combined throughput of 1,017 Mbps, or 75% of the theoretical maximum.
+Using two incoming and outgoing interfaces and an SMP kernel with multi-threaded Click resulted in a combined throughput of 1,017 Mb/s for 50 prefixes.
 Even though this figure could be improved upon using some of Click's optimization tools or by changing the way that tasks are assigned to CPU cores, it shows that the border patrol is still able to process over a gigabit of minimum-sized packets even for a large number of prefixes.
+Figure 5 clearly shows that throughput scales with additional processors and interfaces.

 We then tested the performance of the HashFilter element.
 As the name suggests, the element uses a hash to store the filters, and so its performance is essentially bound to that of the hash.
 First we decided to see the pathological effect on forwarding of having long chains in the hash.
-To do so, we tweaked the hash function so that all filters were installed in the same chain, and each packet being forwarded forced a full traversal of this chain (see Figure 5(a)).
-Even for a very long chain of 100 filters, the border patrol was able to forward at a rate of 571 Mbps for minimum-sized packets, or 84% of the maximum.
-Adding an incoming and an outgoing interface and using an SMP kernel with multi-threaded Click resulted in a rate 946 Mbps, showing that performance scales well with additional interfaces and processors.
+To do so, we tweaked the hash function so that all filters were installed in the same chain, and each packet being forwarded forced a full traversal of this chain (see the bottom curve in Figure 6(a)).
+Even for a very long chain of 100 filters, the border patrol was able to forward at a rate of 571 Mb/s for minimum-sized packets, or 84% of the maximum.
+Using an SMP kernel and two incoming and outgoing interfaces gives a rate 946 Mb/s, showing that performance scales well with additional interfaces and CPU cores.

 Next we wanted to see the effects that different source/destination IP pairs in the incoming packets would have on performance.
 For this experiment we used a hash in which all chains were of equal length and each of these contained different filters.
 We modified the hash function so that each incoming packet hit a different chain to force bad cache locality.
-Figure 5(b) shows the results.
-Even for an over-populated hash table containing chains of 10 filters each, the border patrol forwarded packets at 586 Mbps, 86% of the maximum.
+Figure 6(b) shows the results.
+Even for an over-populated hash table containing chains of 10 filters each, the border patrol forwarded packets at 586 Mb/s, 86% of the maximum.
 This shows good performance even in the face of a poor hash function or a heavily-loaded hash.
-In the SMP case and using four interfaces we obtained 976 Mbps, showing once again scalability with regards to number of interfaces and processors.
+In the SMP case and using four interfaces we obtained 976 Mb/s, showing once again scalability with regards to number of interfaces and processors.